rewardops/javascript-filter-parser/README.md

 ];
 ```

 If we break it down to smaller chunks, we get:

-## Filter With Subcategories Included
+## Category Filter With Subcategories

 These are definitions where including a parent category automatically includes all its subcategories to the filter.
 In the filter string they are represented by the boolean in the parenthesis immediately after the keyword `CATEGORY`.
 For example in the category string `CATEGORY(true)==['CAT_SYS_123']`, the `true` indicates that all the subcategories are included.